What does renovation insurance cover?

 Why is Special Coverage Needed?

-Standard home insurance policies only cover unoccupied properties for 30-45 days typically.
-After that, you may lose protections.
-Renovation policies bridge this gap to provide continuous coverage.
-They guard against risks like:
+Standard home insurance policies typically cover unoccupied properties for only 30-45 days, although this duration can vary by policy or insurer.
+After that, you may lose protection, making renovation policies essential to bridge this gap and provide continuous coverage.
+These policies tend to guard against risks like water damage, which could be worsened by undetected leaks during renovation activities.

-In such situations, you may typically have one of two options if you’d like to ensure continuity of full cover:
+In such situations, you typically have one of two options if you’d like to ensure continuity of full coverage:

 • Unoccupied property insurance – typically applicable to habitable properties with shorter projected durations under “unoccupied” status;

-• Renovation insurance – typically produced for properties that are undergoing substantial work, which may render them empty and uninhabitable for longer periods of time.
+• Renovation insurance – typically produced for properties that are undergoing substantial work, which may render them empty and uninhabitable for longer periods.

 What’s Usually Covered and Excluded?

 The specifics vary by policy, but renovation insurance usually covers the structure but not the renovation work itself.
-So if a storm collapses your roof mid-project, repairs would be covered.
-But issues with the contractor’s work or delays are not.
+For example, if you are in the middle of your Residential Roofing project and a storm or fire damages your roof, the repairs would likely be covered.

 Added Protection for Major Renovations